Fancy diamonds, the colored ones, are increasingly in demand. But how much are colored diamonds really worth? ♦

-The color of diamonds is determined by minerals like iron that oxidize and give an unusual shade to the diamond.
-Without other substances of medium, the diamond is transparent.
-Moreover, determining the value of a colored diamond is more complex.
-As explained to the French newspaper Les Echos Dominique Dufermont, trader and teacher at the school of Van Cleef & Arpels, one must take into account different criteria, including the weight and intensity of its color.
-“A pink diamond can also be valued 50 times more than a white one.”
-The expert gives an example of a bright yellow diamond passed in the space of two years from an estimate of 30 thousand euros to 70 thousand.
-Even the brown diamond, which until a few years ago was worth little or nothing, today has been reclassified as “cognac” and can reach 2 thousand euros per carat.
+The color of diamonds is determined by minerals, for example iron, which oxidize and give an unusual hue to the diamond.
+In short, they are less pure than the colorless ones.
+But they are rarer.
+With no other substances in between, the diamond is perfectly transparent.
+Determining the value of a colored diamond is very complex.
+As Dominique Dufermont, trader and teacher at the school of Van Cleef & Arpels explained some time ago to the French newspaper Les Echos, to evaluate a colored diamond, several criteria must be taken into account, including obviously the weight and intensity of its color, as well as when cut, which must be perfect.
+“A pink diamond can be valued even 50 times more than a white one”.
+The expert gives the example of a bright yellow diamond that went from a valuation of 30,000 euros to 70,000 within two years.
+Even the brown diamond, which until a few years ago was worth little, today is often ennobled as a cognac color and can reach 2,000 euros per carat if of good quality.

 Unlike colorless diamonds, which must be as transparent as possible, fancy ones acquire more value if their color is intense.
 In short, the nuance of a white diamond, which for example tends to gray or pale yellow, decreases its price.
 A fancy diamond, on the other hand, the more colorful it is, the more it has a high price.
 Although there are exceptions: as in colorless diamonds, the fancy diamond is also valued for its purity and transparency.